Advanced Diploma in Legislative Drafting

 Assessment and Accreditation

 This is a professional development course and it is accredited independently by The Honorable Society of King’s Inns.
 The skills and competence gained in studying at King’s Inns are transferable, portable and recognised internationally.
-It is a valuable qualification delivered by distinguished lawyers, members of the judiciary, legal and other practitioners specialising in legal education.
+It is a valuable qualification delivered by Parliamentary Counsel and former Parliamentary Counsel of the Office of the Attorney General senior civil and public servants and distinguished legal lawyers.

-To be awarded the Advanced Diploma, a participant is required to successfully complete four assessments, including a final multiple choice examination.
+To be awarded the Advanced Diploma, a participant is required to successfully complete four assessments Learners will be required to undertake an in–person examination at King’s Inns in addition to three take home assessments.

 Course Fee